ClarenceBallensky/CS3010_Project3/README.md

-Locate roots using the Bisection, Newton-Raphson, Secant, False-Position, and Modified Secant Methods
+This project locates the roots of the following two hard-coded functions using the Bisection, Newton-Raphson, Secant, False-Position, and Modified Secant Methods:

     #1   f(x) = 2*(x)^3 – 11.7*(x)^2 + 17.7*(x) – 5
         Has 3 roots in range [0,4]: 0.365, 1.922, 3.563